dadaloop82/MyHomeSmart-HASS-AppDeamon/README.md

 # 6. The decision tree

-I'm not sure how to achieve this yet ( see [i want to help you](#i-want-to-help-you) ) but I think that to do this I will need one or more decision trees.
+I'm not sure how to achieve this yet ( [maybe you can help me?](#11-cool-how-can-i-help-you) ) but I think that to do this I will need one or more decision trees.
 The [scikit-learn library Descision Trees](https://scikit-learn.org/stable/modules/tree.html) for Python might be useful to me for this purpose, applying the concept of Machine Learning on raw non-force numeric entities such as the states of Home Assistant entities.

-The general idea could be [this below](#how-to-apply-a-logical-decision-tree-to-home-assistant-), but it could change thanks to your helping ( see [i want to help you](#i-want-to-help-you) )
+The general idea could be [this below](#how-to-apply-a-logical-decision-tree-to-home-assistant-), but it could change thanks to your helping.

 # 7. How to apply this to Home Assistant ?

 ## 7.1.
 Hypothetical operation diagram
-This is only a general graph concept of my idea: if you have a better or another idea please see [i want to help you](#i-want-to-help-you) sections
+This is only a general graph concept of my idea: if you have a better or another idea please see ( [maybe you can help me?](#11-cool-how-can-i-help-you) ) sections

 ![Hypothetical operation diagram](https://github.com/dadaloop82/MyHomeSmart-HASS-AppDeamon/raw/main/images/MyHomeSmart-concept-learningBlock.drawio.png)